 1. Avoid grinding your teeth

 While teeth grinding is bad for all teeth, it is particularly harmful for veneers as the amount of stress caused could result in damage over time.
-If you have a habit of grinding your teeth especially at night during sleep, consider wearing a bite guard.
+If you have a habit of grinding your teeth especially at night during sleep, consider wearing a mouth guard.